Narxoz University: History

-As of 2006, the university has been arranging the Ryskulov's Readings international scientific forum and the annual republican education and methodology conference Continuous Economics Education: Modernization of Teaching and Methodological Support.
-Furthermore, this year the university opened groups at departments, where subjects are taught in English, and began to implement a Dual Degree program, i.e. joint projects with partner universities overseas.

-A pilot PhD program was launched offering training in two specialties.
+In 2002, the university opened its college of economics.

+In 2006, the university began offering undergraduate courses in English and dual degree programs with foreign universities.

 In 2007, the university became a member of the University Consortium of the European Union and Kazakhstan and joined the Erasmus Mundus program.

-In 2009, the university became a base university of the Education and Methodology Section of the Republican Education and Methodology Council, offering five Bachelor, Master and PhD degree courses (Economics, Accounting and Audit, Finance, Statistics, Labor and Workload Organization).

 In 2008, the International Business School (IBS) was opened.

-In 2010, the university joined the European educational environment by signing Magna Carta.
+In 2010, the university became part the European Higher Education Area and signed the Magna Charta Universitatum.

 In 2011, a department of International Educational Programs was launched with subjects taught in English.
-Starting from 2011, the university has been hosting Science for Business, an international scientific youth forum.

-In 2011–2012, the university opened regional distance learning centers in Kyzylorda, Atyrau, Shymkent and Pavlodar.
+In 2011–2012, the university opened regional distance learning centers in Kyzylorda, Atyrau, Shymkent, and Pavlodar.

 In 2012, Grandpool, a sports complex with a swimming pool, was opened.

 In 2013, a regional distance learning center was opened in Semey.
 In the same year, the University Museum was opened after reconstruction.

 On December 3, 2014, as part of the re-branding, the university changed its name to Turar Ryskulov New Economic University.

-In February 2015, Krzysztof Rybiński become the rector of Turar Ryskulov New Economic University.
+In February 2015, Krzysztof Rybiński become the president.

 In 2016 the university changed its name to Narxoz University.